Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 Get familiar with the Notes app on your phone.
 Have it ready during move-in to jot down any quick shopping needs as you put the room together.

 Pro Tip: Get some old washcloths, wet them, roll them up and stick them in a freezer baggie.
 These will go in your move in day cooler.
 Use them to cool off, clean items or clean hands.
-As a

 THE DAY BEFORE MOVE IN DAY (Or Day Before Travel Day)